Mr-XcHan/RL_algorithms/README.md

 # Overview

   there are simple tutorial of deep reinforcement learning, which includes simple demos and detailed model implementations to help beginners to understand the reinforcement learning.
   Certainly，these are the basic algorithm ideas and frameworks.
-But it's enough for you to understand its thoughts.
+But it's enough for you to understand.

 # Ongoing Work